 While it is important to act quickly when trade secrets are at risk, business owners must also act strategically – especially when it comes to filing a lawsuit.
 Therefore, the first thing a business owner should do is to immediately retain a reputable business litigation firm.

 That firm will have a stable of experts experienced in building the case necessary to prevail in court by establishing two basic facts:

-- Evaluate measures to maintain secrecy: The United States Patent and Trademark Office (USPTO) states that trade secret owners must take reasonable steps to keep the information a secret.
+- Prove Measures Taken to Preserve Trade Secrets Were Adequate: The United States Patent and Trademark Office (USPTO) states that trade secret owners must take reasonable steps to keep the information a secret.
 Business owners should review their trade secret policies, as well as the implementation of those policies.
-If courts determine that business owners did not take reasonable measures, then businesses may not have grounds to recover damages.
+If the business owner did not take reasonable measures, then businesses may not have grounds to recover damages.

 - Calculate the losses suffered: Assuming measures to preserve their trade secrets were adequate, the business owner must then be able to demonstrate that their business would face significant damage due to the misappropriation of the trade secret.
 The law firm, in conjunction with the client and forensic expert calculate the losses suffered as a direct result of the misappropriation.

 An experienced law firm can help a business both put in place appropriate legal safeguards, as well as discharge those intellectual property rights – through litigation if necessary – if those critical elements of your business are misappropriated.